etowle/1822/README.md

 ![New round outline](/img/outline.png)

-Please do not edit cell headers, as their contents help the script locate where certain cells are located on the sheet.
+Please do not edit cells that serve as headers for other cells (e.g., cells with text like "Trains", "Previous Sheet", etc.).
+Their contents help the script locate where everything is in the sheet.

 ## FAQs